Signed in as:

 Thornburg Scholarship: Dr. Mary Lou Thornburg is a 1954 graduate of Riverside.
 She went on to receive a bachelor’s degree from UW-LaCrosse, a master’s from UNC-Greensboro, and a Ph.D. from the University of Iowa, all in the field of physical education.
 For 35 years she was a professor at Bridgewater State University in Massachusetts and served as Dean of the School of Education.
 The Thornburg Fitness Center at Bridgewater is named after her.
 Scholarship Requirements: Students with a 2.5 GPA who plan to pursue a career in education. $1000.

-Towerview College Scholarship: Scholarship Requirements: Student must have immigrated to the United States, have English as a second language and/or be the first-generation family member to attend college. $1000
+Towerview Incentive to Graduate Scholarship: Scholarship Requirements: Student must have immigrated to the United States, have English as a second language and be the first-generation family member to attend college. $1000 renewable with $1000 increases

 Waldner-Cornell Family Scholarship: Sue and Don Cornell’s four children graduated from Riverside during the 90’s.
 Sue was a teacher at Riverside for 20 years.
 Public service work such as, firefighting, teaching and police work are highly valued by this family.
 Scholarship Requirements: Student must be planning a career in public service, have a 3.0 GPA and good attendance.
 Extra value placed on volunteer community service work during high school. $2000

 Werner Family Scholarship: The Werner family has been a part of the Riverside community for many years.
 Gwen and Bill’s two sons attended Riverside.
 Gwen also serves on the Foundation’s board.
 The Werner Family members are long time supporters of public education and equal opportunity.
 The family makes donations every year so that this scholarship can benefit a deserving senior.
-Scholarship Requirements: 3.0 GPA with involvement in school activities and the community who demonstrates a financial need. $2000
+Scholarship Requirements: 3.0 GPA with involvement in school activities and the community who demonstrates a financial need. $2500 renewable for four years